3 ways to implement xAPI in your elearning courses

 For many L&D professionals, keeping up with the technology curve is half the fun.
 Since 2011, we’ve been hearing about Tin Can, now know as the Experience API, or xAPI.
 No longer just a shiny new object that everyone just scratches their head about, we’re starting to see actual use cases and implementations that show this technology is on the rise.
-In this post, we’ll take a quick look at three uses cases for xAPI to get your wheels turning on how you may be able to take advantage of it in your programs.
+In this post, we’ll take a quick look at three uses cases for xAPI to get you started on how you can use in your programs.

 xAPI is a software specification that essentially provides organizations with the ability to track data and pull robust reports to measure learning progress and movement by integrating with a database - either externally or located within the LMS.
 By doing so, organizations are able to gather more information about their learners, their content, and their processes.
 Analytics is everything these days and xAPI opens up a big wide door into that world.